-(a) If practicable, outside the passenger car with its center not less than 38 inches above the ground surface and within 3 inches of the bottom of the rear window daylight opening; or
+(a) If practicable, outside the passenger car with its center not less than 38 inches above the ground surface and within 3 inches of the bottom of the rear window daylight opening; or window glazing.
+6. Paragraph S4.5.4. would be revised to read:

-(b) If compliance with paragraph (a) of this section is not practicable inside the passenger car with its center as near as practicable to 38 inches above the road surface, and with means provided to minimize reflections inside the vehicle from the light upon the rear window glazing.
+(b) If compliance with paragraph (a) of this section is not practicable. inside the passenger car with its center as near as practicable to 38 inches above the road surface, and with means provided to minimize reflections inside the vehicle from the light upon the rear window slazing.